Grevillea thelemanniana: Ecology

 Grevillea thelemanniana is a calcicole hyper-endemic confined to seasonally wet flats with shallow, calcareous clay soils over limestone on the eastern edge of the Swan Coastal Plain.
 It occurs primarily within the Melaleuca brevifolia and Samolus junceus floristic community, where it is a dominant or consistent species in multiple distinct community architectures, including open Melaleuca shrublands over sedgelands and low open heaths.

 Physiologically, it is distinct among Proteaceae in the accumulation of trans-aconitate within the epidermal cells and spongy mesophyll cells of its leaves.
 Trans-aconitate is a carboxylate compound which also acts as a herbivorous feeding deterrent.
-In thelemanniana the trans-aconitate is accumulated in high concentrations to balance non-crystaline calcium and prevent ionic stress caused by high rhizosphere calcium availability and uptake.
+In thelemanniana the trans-aconitate is accumulated in high concentrations to balance non-crystalline calcium and prevent ionic stress caused by high rhizosphere calcium availability and uptake.
 Notably, this appears to be the first documented case of a calcicole species using elevated calcium levels to physiologically support the accumulation of an anti-metabolite.

 Conservation status

-Grevillea thelemanniana is listed as "critically endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "Threatened" by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is in danger of extinction.
+Grevillea thelemanniana is listed as critically endangered under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as threatened by the Western Australian Government Department of Biodiversity, Conservation and Attractions, meaning that it is in danger of extinction.